odoo/documentation/accounting/bank/feeds/coda.rst

 Importing CODA files
 ====================

-After having imported your first file, the Odoo accounting dashboard will automatically propose you to import more files for your bank.
+After having imported your first file, the Twenty20 accounting dashboard will automatically propose you to import more files for your bank.
 For the next import, you don't need to go to the **More** button anymore, you can directly click on the link **Import Statement**.